stonehippo/mygems/README.md

 mygems
 ======

-A bundle of Rubygems that I find useful
+A bundle of Rubygems that I find useful, packaged as a [Bundler](http://bundler.io) Gemfile.